danielmoon2001/AI_final_project/README.md

-# CIFAR-10 Robustness Experiments <- to fix

-This repository contains a deep learning mini-project that explores how different types of data and label corruptions affect image classification performance on the CIFAR-10 dataset.

-Implemented using **PyTorch**, and designed for **Colab** execution.
+# Customer Behavior Clustering for Marketing Insights

+This repository contains a machine learning project that applies clustering techniques to extract marketing insights from user behavioral data.

 ---

-## Project Overview

-We evaluate two CNN architectures:

-- `SimpleCNN`: A 2-layer baseline convolutional model
-- `DeeperCNN`: A 4-layer model with BatchNorm and Dropout

-Each model is tested under the following conditions:

-1. Baseline (clean CIFAR-10)
-2. Random Label Shuffle
-3. Label Noise (20% corrupted labels)
-4. Input Perturbation: Random Crop
-5. Input Perturbation: Gaussian Blur

-Results are evaluated using global accuracy, class-wise metrics, and confusion matrices.
+poster.pdf: One-page project summary (poster presentation format)

+main.py: Core script for processing user log data and generating clustering results

+data.py: Feature engineering module that transforms order/review logs into feature sets

+masterorder.py: Data pipeline for preprocessing server-side raw logs

+utility.py: Supporting helper functions used throughout the pipeline

 ---

-## How to Run

-This project is designed to run in a single pass in Google Colab.

-1. Upload `CIFAR10_experimentation_project.ipynb` to Colab
-2. Run all cells sequentially
-3. Each experiment's results (accuracy + confusion matrix) will be printed

----

-## Dependencies

-See [`requirements.txt`](./requirements.txt) for all necessary packages.

----

-## Author

-- Created by **SeongYeon Moon** for an AI course mini-project
+- Created by **SeongYeon Moon** for an AI course final-project
 - 장병탁, 인공지능, Seoul National University, Spring 2025

 ---

 ## License

-This project is for academic purposes only.
-All code is open for educational use.
+This project is for academic and educational use only.